Zurc/testgrunt_b/README.md

 # testgrunt_b

+Basic structure for a web app:

+  HTML
+  SASS as CSS preprocessor
+  JS

-This is a structure for a web app working with SASS as CSS preprocessor Grunt is used to automate the compiling into a css on public folder
+  Grunt is used to automate tasks, at the moment:

+  - combining all scss files into one css file for distribution
+  - combining (concatenating) all js files into one js file "production.js" for distribution
+  - minifying (uglify) production.js to "production.min.js"

 At the moment is working for me...

-Next stages:

-add JS files and:
-  - concatenate
-  - minify